 Applications to our main grants programme are assessed by a panel.
-The panel usually meet within two weeks of the grant deadline.
+The panel usually meet two weeks after the grant deadline.
 The Funding and Awards Officer will notify you of the outcome as soon as possible after the grant panel meeting has taken place and within one week at the latest.
 If there is going to be any delay the Funding and Awards Officer will contact you in advance.